lucy19h/w3s7y.github.io/_drafts/2017-09-27-arduino-motor-control.md

 Introduction
 ---
-In this blog I'm exploring more traditional electronics including discrete components, semiconductors and big bad AC motors.
-Namely using a triac to switch mains power and drive a high power washing machine motor recovered from my old clapped out Bosch.
+In this blog I'm exploring more traditional electronics including discrete components, semiconductors and big bad 240Volt AC (VAC) universal motors.
+This project has scared me a fair bit, and I have been planning for weeks on how best not to kill myself in this project.
+However no (serious, life changing) pain... no gain!

+Requirements
+---
+Pretty damn simple.
+I need a motor to spin with bags of torque and bags of speed.
+Okay, too simple.
+Let's break it down...
+* To drive an AC universal motor
+* Variable speed control
+* Physical and electrical isolation between me and the 240AC

+And the reason why I need this...
+To drive a washing machine motor recovered from my old clapped out Bosch.
 The ultimate aim will be to attach this to an apple scratter which simply takes whole apples and mulches then into smaller pieces ready for pressing.
 Currently our scratter is hand cranked and takes an amazing amount of time to